Updated: Apr 12

-I've worked with many clients throughout the years, and I'm still a little surprised when someone comes in for a session and is expecting something...well... a bit different.
-Although many people may have an idea, it seems that most don't really know the correct definition of boudoir photography.
+I've worked with many clients throughout the years, and I'm still a little surprised when someone comes in for a boudoir shoot and really doesn't actually know what it's all about.
+Although many people may have an idea-- that somehow its pictures of women in underwear-- it seems that most don't really know the correct definition of boudoir photography.
 The real answer may surprise you.

 So, that leads us to the question-- What is the definition of boudoir photography?
-Well, you can search the interwebs, but its sort of tough to find an exact definition.
-Google grabs their default definition from The Knot (a wedding website)-- which may not be exactly the best source of photography information.
+Well, you can search the interwebs, but its sort of tough to find an exact boudoir meaning.
+Today we'll attempt to define the boudoir photography meaning.
+Google grabs their default definition from The Knot (a wedding website)-- which may not be exactly the best source of boudoir photography information.

 Well, I think what happened is that the term "boudoir," which is a fairly specific type photography, has been adopted and applied to a whole larger genre of photography, that technically isn't really boudoir.
 It's become, in a way, a proprietary eponym-- a situation where a successful product has come into general use to refer to a generic class of products rather than its specific brand type.
 For example, how Kleenex is used to describe lots of different tissues.
 Boudoir is used to describe lots of different types of photography...that may feature women in lingerie... most of which, though, aren't boudoir!